AllenInstitute/AllenSDK/doc_template/glif_models.rst

     # provide your own stimulus as an array of voltages (in volts)
     stimulus = ...

+    # important! provide the dt of your stimulus
+    neuron.dt = 5e-6
     output = neuron.run(stimulus)

     voltage = output['voltage']